I'm OK – You're OK

 The book made the New York Times Best Seller list in 1972 and remained there for almost two years.
 It is estimated by the publisher to have sold over 15 million copies to date and to have been translated into over a dozen languages.

 Base on the principle of Transactional Analysis that we are all born 'OK' -- in other words good and worthy.
 Frank Ernst developed these into the OK matrix, (also known as the 'OK Corral' after the famous 1881 Tombstone shootout between the Earps and the Clantons).
 These are also known as 'life positions'.

 When I think I'm not OK but you are OK, then I am putting myself in an inferior position with respect to you.

 This position may come from being belittled as a child, perhaps from dominant parents or maybe careless teachers or bullying peers.

-People in this position have a particularly low self-esteem and will put others before them.
-They may thus has a strong 'Please Others' driver.
+People in this position has a particularly low self-esteem and will put others before them.
+They may thus have a strong 'Please Others' driver.

 People in this position feel themselves superior in some way to others, who are seen as inferior and not OK.
 As a result, they may be contemptuous and quick to anger.
 Their talk about others will be smug and supercilious, contrasting their own relative perfection with the limitation of others.

 This position is a trap into which many managers, parents and others in authority fall, assuming that their given position makes them better and, by implication, others are not OK.